G4Q95/AutoShortsWebApp/docs/Video-Integration-Part1.md

 # Video Integration - Part 1: Preview Playback

+> **IMPORTANT UPDATE**: This document describes our initial custom implementation approach for video preview and playback.
+Due to persistent issues with custom timeline scrubber implementation, we have pivoted to using BBC's VideoContext library for a more robust solution.
+Please refer to [Video-Integration-Part2.md](./Video-Integration-Part2.md) for our current implementation plan.

 ## Overview

 This document outlines the first phase of the video processing pipeline implementation, focusing on the preview playback functionality.
 This feature will allow users to preview scenes individually or all scenes sequentially, with proper synchronization between media (images/videos) and generated voiceovers.